numpy/numpy/doc/source/dev/index.rst

    import numpy as np

-* For C code, see the `numpy-c-style-guide`
+* For C code, see the :ref:`numpy-c-style-guide<style_guide>`

 Test coverage
 -------------

 Pull requests (PRs) that modify code should either have new tests, or modify existing tests to fail before the PR and pass afterwards.
-You should `run the tests
+You should :ref:`run the tests
 <development-environment>` before pushing a PR.

 Tests for a module should ideally cover all code in that module,